FIU women’s basketball surges to Conference USA tourney after Cinderella season (includes video story)

 FIU’s quarterfinal game against New Mexico State University is set to tip off Thursday at 3 p.m.

-Anthony Cruz is a freshmen majoring in Digital Media and Communications.
-He hopes to pursue a career in sports broadcasting.
+Anthony Cruz is a sophomore majoring in Digital Media and Communications.
+A first-generation Cuban American, Anthony has been interested in local news since high school and hopes to pursue a career in reporting politics.
+He is also a lifelong South Florida sports fan.